 What’s inside the Blue Spark SL Microphone Box?

 This section will answer all your questions about the contents of the box.

 Wooden Storage Box

-You will notice a classic quality in the first moments you open this microphone.
+You will notice a classic quality the first moment you open this microphone.
 It feels unique with the wooden box.
 The microphone’s wooden storage box feels professional and royal.

-It has an elegant design of the wooden storage container.
+It has an elegant design of a wooden storage container.

 That’s the product you bought.
 This exceptional Spark Microphone comes in a wooden storage box.

 This is very nice.
 The shock mount comes with a 5-8 inch adapter.
 A shock mount is a great tool that makes our job easier.
 It can also reduce vibrations and noise at the desk.
 Everybody should have a shock mount for their microphones.
 Blue is offering it to you at a low price.
 It is a great buy.

 You got this.
 If you want to know how it works, you can read it.
 Even though you have everything you need, it’s not necessary to understand all the details.